-6.2 Incompatibilities
+6.5 Incompatibilities

 The IV compatibility and stability of methylprednisolone sodium succinate solutions and with other drugs in intravenous admixtures is dependent on admixture pH, concentration, time, temperature, and the ability of methylprednisolone to solubilize itself.
-Thus to avoid compatibility and stability problems, whenever possible it is recommended that methylprednisolone sodium succinate be administered separately from other drugs and as either IV push, through an IV medication chamber, or as an IV "piggy-back" solution (see section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction for additional information).
+Thus to avoid compatibility and stability problems, whenever possible it is recommended that methylprednisolone sodium succinate be administered separately from other drugs and as either IV push, through an IV medication chamber, or as an IV "piggy-back" solution (see Section 4.5.
+Interaction with Other Medicinal Products and Other Forms of Interaction - Incompatibilities).